 Shape the cat heads like pointy footballs.
 Add simple rectangular collars just below each head, with little triangle ears on top of each head.
 Give each tail a nice “S” curve and make sure they get slimmer toward the end.

 Use one of your larger paintbrushes to cover your canvas with a base layer of paint.
 Use little X motions, crisscrossing around the canvas to give the background some texture.

 You can use a pop of color for your background, like a pretty turquoise or orange.
 I used Waynesboro Taupe paint left over from my bathroom makeover.
 It’s a slightly darker shade of taupe than the walls in my office where this painting will go.

 For the record, I loved this old abstract IKEA painting, but it just didn’t fit anywhere in my house.
 Rather than give it away, I decided to reuse the canvas and paint over it.
 Let’s have a brief moment of silence for the painting that lived with me all through my 20s.

 Once you cover your canvas in the base paint layer all the way around the edges, let it dry completely.

 Fill in the Mod Cat Bodies

 Now sketch your cats onto your canvas with a pencil, copying your paper sketch.
-Pick a single color for each cat’s body.
+Pick a main color for each cat’s body.
 It looks nice when you paint each mod cat in a different color.